bhavana19059/job_prediction/README.md

 ## How to Run the Project

-1. Install required libraries

-pip install pandas scikit-learn streamlit
+1. Install required libraries: pip install pandas scikit-learn streamlit

-2. Run the Streamlit application

-streamlit run streamlit_app.py
+2. Run the Streamlit application: streamlit run streamlit_app.py

+3. After running the command, a local URL (e.g., http://localhost:8501) will appear in the terminal.
-3. Open the browser link shown in the terminal to use the application.
+   Open this URL in your browser to use the application.